Marble Cliff Mayor's Court

 Website: Marble Cliff Mayor’s Court

-The mayor’s court is a misdemeanor court, and it will hear different sorts of cases that violate the laws in the village of Marble Cliff.
+The Marble Cliff Mayor’s Court is a misdemeanor court, so it hears different sorts of cases involving alleged violations of the village of Marble Cliff ordinances.
 The types of cases include:

 • DUI / OVI

-If you feel that you would rather have your case heard in a court of record, you do have the option of transferring your case to another court.
+If you feel that you would rather have your case heard in a court of record, you do have the option of transferring your case, because this Mayor’s Court is not a court of record.
 If you transfer the case, it will go to the Franklin County Municipal Court.
-If you go to court in the Marble Cliff Mayor’s Court.
+You can also appeal your case within ten days after it is finalized in the Mayor’s Court.
 If you appeal, the case will start over in the Franklin County Municipal Court.
-Transferring or appealing a case is not something you want to do without first consulting with an attorney who can talk through the pros and cons with you.Attorney Helping Clients In The Marble Cliff’s Mayor’s Court
+Transferring or appealing a case is not something you want to do without really thinking it through and possibly consulting with an attorney who can help you make a good decision.